mendix/docs/content/developerportal/deploy/general.md

 ## 2.3 App Services

-The **App Services** page lets you publish your app service, application, or widget to the Mendix App Store.
+The **App Services** page lets you publish your app service, application, or widget to the Mendix Marketplace.

 For more details, see [App Services](app-services).